DextroLaev/da6401_assignment3/README.md

   - The arguments of this file is same as that of the `main.py` file.
   - While testing make sure that you pass the same argument values that are needed to test the model.
   - **Note:** This file don't take `--epochs`,`--learning_rate`,`--weight_decay`,`--evaluate`,`--save_model` as arguments, there is no need to use these arguments as this file onyl evaulate on the test dataset.

+- **`conectivity.py`** 📊
+  - After running this code, you can directly check the visualization in the wandb run or by launching the python server.
+Procedure to check by launching the server is given below.

+- **`utils.py`** 📊
+  - This code contains all the helper functions needed in `test.py` file and `connectivity.py` file.
+  - This file contains the code to create the visualization also.
+  - You can't run this file directly, it's just used in other files.

 ## 🚀 Training the Attention/Vanilla Based Encoder-Decoder Model